 (3) Notwithstanding the repeal effected by section 4 of this Act of the Dairy Cattle Industry Compensation Act 1960 and the Beef Cattle Industry Compensation Act 1963, where at the coming into operation of this Act any application for compensation has been made under either of the repealed Acts and has not been finalised, that application shall be deemed to have been made under the provisions of this Act and shall be continued and finalised as though it were an application for compensation made under and in accordance with those provisions.

-23. Application of the Fund
+23. Application of the Account

-(1) There shall be credited to the Fund —
+(1) There shall be credited to the Account —

-(a) the sum of $20 000 payable to the credit of the Fund under and in pursuance of section 57(2)(a) of the Milk Act 1946 4;
+(a) the sum of $20 000 payable to the credit of the Account under and in pursuance of section 57(2)(a) of the Milk Act 1946 4;

 (b) the moneys appropriated and applied by the Treasurer pursuant to section 22(2);

-(c) all moneys received by or for the Commissioner of State Revenue in respect of stamp duty on statements under this Act, which money the Treasurer is hereby authorised to pay to the Fund;
+(c) all moneys received by or for the Commissioner of State Revenue in respect of stamp duty on statements under this Act, which money the Treasurer is hereby authorised to pay to the Account;

 (ca) all money received by the Minister in respect of returns made under Part IV;